NGC 4993, the shell galaxy host of GW170817: constraints on the recent galactic merger: Shells of NGC 4993

-To constrain the shell-system age, we needed to measure the shell radii.
+To constrain the shell-system age, we need to measure the shell radii.
 This is ambiguous given the spiral-like morphology of the shells.
-Inspired by the axially symmetric shell systems (see Sect.~\ref{sec:evo}), we measured the shell radii at the points where the shell edges crossed the visually determined major axis of the galaxy, as indicated in the left-hand panel of Fig.~\ref{fig:4993}.
-A further uncertainty of the measured shell radii came from the blurriness of the shell edges.
-The adopted shell radii are listed in Table~\ref{tab:shells}.
+Inspired by the axially symmetric shell systems (see Sect.\,\ref{sec:evo}), we measured the shell radii at the points where the shell edges cross the visually determined major axis of the galaxy, as indicated in the left-hand panel of Fig.\,\ref{fig:4993}.
+A further uncertainty of the measured shell radii comes from the blurriness of the shell edges.
+We estimate this uncertainty to be smaller than $\pm5$\,\% of the shell radius for all the shells.
+We list the adopted shell radii in Table\,\ref{tab:shells}.
 The shells lying north (south) of the galaxy center have positive (negative) signs.
-The center was set to the coordinates of the brightest pixel in the central region of the galaxy (RA = $13\hours09\minutes47.7\seconds$, Dec = $-23\degrees23\arcmin0.2\arcsec$).
-Given the approximative character of the calculation of shell-system age (Sects.~\ref{sec:evo} and \ref{sec:dis}), the uncertainty in determining the photometric axis, the center of the galaxy, and the shell radii is probably unimportant.
+The center was set to the coordinates of the brightest pixel in the central region of the galaxy (RA = $13\hours09\minutes47.7\seconds$, Dec = $-23\degrees23\arcmin02.2\arcsec$).
+The electromagnetic counterpart of GW170817 was observed $10.3\arcmin$ from that center, meaning at slightly lower radius than the innermost observed shell.
+Given the approximative character of the calculation of shell-system age (Sects.\,\ref{sec:evo} and \ref{ssec:dis-type2}), the uncertainty in determining the photometric axis and the center of the galaxy is probably unimportant.